Election Process

 Candidate slate is announced.

-Online voting is available, and candidates can promote their candidacy to the networks and at the D.C.
-Bar Candidate Forum.
+Online voting is available, and candidates can promote their candidacy to their networks and at the D.C.
+Bar Member Reception in early May.

 Mid-June